Our Brand Is Crisis (2015 film): Production

 On April 22, 2007, it was announced that George Clooney would produce a dramatization of the 2005 documentary Our Brand Is Crisis, along with Grant Heslov, and Warner Bros. would handle American distribution rights.
-Peter Straughan was set to write the script, with Clooney attached as a potential director and star for the film, about the 2002 Bolivian presidential election's campaign by James Carville's Washington, D.C.-based political consulting firm Greenberg Carville Shrum, which was hired by candidate Gonzalo Sánchez de Lozada.
+Peter Straughan was set to write the script, with Clooney attached as a potential director and star for the film, about the 2002 Bolivian presidential election's campaign by James Carville's Washington, D.C.–based political consulting firm Greenberg Carville Shrum, which was hired by candidate Gonzalo Sánchez de Lozada.
 On December 11, 2013, Sandra Bullock was in early talks to star in the film, while Clooney chose not to direct, and his starring in the film was also unconfirmed at that time.

 On August 21, 2014, Bullock's casting was confirmed, playing a retired political consultant called 'Calamity' Jane Bodine, and David Gordon Green was set to direct the film.
 On September 11, Scoot McNairy was added to the cast.
 On September 15, Billy Bob Thornton joined the film, and on September 18, Anthony Mackie joined the cast.
 On September 24, Ann Dowd joined the film.
 On October 10, Joaquim de Almeida and Zoe Kazan joined the cast, with Almeida playing Castillo, the former president of Bolivia, and Kazan playing a young woman who finds dirt on political candidates.
 On October 13, 2014, Participant Media announced that they would co-finance the film with Warner, while Jeffrey Skoll and Jonathan King would executive produce, along with Bullock and Stuart M. Besser.
 More casting was also announced, which included Reynaldo Pacheco, Dominic Flores, Louis Arcella, and Octavio Gómez.

-Principal photography on the film began on September 29, 2014 in New Orleans, Louisiana, using 35mm film.
+Principal photography on the film began on September 29, 2014, in New Orleans, Louisiana, using 35mm film.
 Filming also took place in the Bonnet Carré Spillway in Norco in St. Charles Parish.
 Additional filming occurred in Puerto Rico and Bolivia.

 Release

-In July 2015, Warner Bros. scheduled the film for an October 30, 2015 release, during the awards season.
+In July 2015, Warner Bros. scheduled the film for an October 30, 2015, release, during the awards season.
 It had a wide release in 2,202 theaters for 21 days.

 Reception

 Box office

-Our Brand Is Crisis grossed $7 million in North America and $1.6 million in other territories, for a worldwide total of $8.6 million, against a budget of $28 million.
+Our Brand Is Crisis grossed $7 million in the United States and Canada, and $1.6 million in other territories, for a worldwide total of $8.6 million, against a budget of $28 million.

 The film opened on October 30, 2015, alongside Burnt and Scouts Guide to the Zombie Apocalypse.
 In its opening weekend, it was projected to make $5–7 million from 2,202 theaters, however only ended up grossing $3.2 million, finishing eighth at the box office.
 This was the lowest wide release opening of Bullock's career, beating 1996's Two If by Sea ($4.7 million).
+In it second weekend the film made $1.4 million, finishing 11th.